 Of course, it is unusual to disprove a claim on the first attempt.
 If an inspection of the problem and some back-of-the-envelope calculations do not pan out, you may want to write a program to search for a counterexample.

-A good idea is to try typical edge cases such as x=0 and x=1.
+A good idea is to try typical edge cases such as and

 That didn’t work, so let’s write a program to systematically try all values of x to see if there is break in the pattern.